 Abby Nowakowski is a queer interdisciplinary artist and art educator who is driven by curiosity and community.
 Overtly passionate about the arts, Abby works to spread advocacy for care, share stories, and make space for radical softness.
 Their practice extends into art facilitation with a range of collaborations including workshops, performances, and community weaving opportunities.
 They currently live and work as an uninvited guest on the traditional land of the Haudenosaunee and Anishinaabek.

-Yashfeen Afzaal is a first-year Bachelor of Arts Honours student at Queen’s University with plans to major in Art History.
+Yashfeen Afzaal is a second-year Bachelor of Arts Honours student at Queen’s University majoring in Art History.
 She was born and raised in Markham, Ontario and has a deep fascination with art history, especially regarding the relationship between fashion and art and how the two interact with one another.
 She is interested in exploring the cultural and social changes that have occurred in fashion and how that has influenced us in modern-day society.

 © 2022 Union Gallery | All Rights Reserved